anirudh3112/Single-Page-Web-Application-using-AngularJS/README.md

 # Single-Page-Web-Application-using-AngularJS

-Below are my solutions for each module assignments for the course - "Single Page Web Applications with AngularJS" on Coursera platform taught by Prof. Yaakov Chaikin, Whiting School of Engineering and this course on coursera is provided by Johns Hopkins University.
+Below are my solutions for each module assignments for the course - "Single Page Web Applications with AngularJS" on Coursera platform taught by Prof. Yaakov Chaikin, Whiting School of Engineering.
+This course on coursera is provided by Johns Hopkins University.

 -- Course Outline --